okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/brands/index.md

 #### Email senders

-The main Okta email provider allows each unique email sender (root domain, no-reply@company.com) to be used only once in each cell.
+The main Okta email provider allows you to use each unique email sender (root domain, no-reply@company.com) only once in each cell.
 To bypass this limitation, use a subdomain to keep email senders unique (for example, no-reply@brandA.company.com and no-reply@brandB.company.com).

 #### Data migrations